BolajiAyodeji/bolajiayodeji.com/content/handling-static-forms-the-client-side-way.md

 ![](https://cdn-images-1.medium.com/max/800/0*7DZwsHAjwcTxTzfR)

 [Formspree](http://formspree.io) provides functional HTML forms via their platform with no PHP or JavaScript.
-Just send your form to their URL and they’ll forward it to your email.
+Send your form to their URL and it'll be forwarded to your email.
 No PHP, Javascript or sign up required — perfect for static sites!

 Wait!, wait!!, wait!!! it’s [Open Sourced](https://github.com/formspree/formspree) too

-#### Getting Started
+#### Form handling with Formspree

 * Build your form, [we’ve done that already](https://codepen.io/iambolajiayo/pen/MdGdex?editors=1010)